-At Westwood, we follow the National Curriculum for Geography (2014).
-The national curriculum for Geography aims to ensure that all pupils:
+At Grove we are guided by the National Curriculum for Geography (2014).
+The National Curriculum for Geography aims to ensure that all pupils:

 - develop contextual knowledge of the location of globally significant places – both terrestrial and marine – including their defining physical and human characteristics and how these provide a geographical context for understanding the actions of processes